ZoeLeBlanc/is578-intro-dh/_materials/intro_web/02-intro-websites.md

   </a>
 </figure>

-Then I uploaded it to something called a GitHub gist.
+Subsequently, I uploaded it to something called a GitHub gist.
 Gists are a way to share individual code snippets and files with others, rather than entire projects.
 Somewhat confusingly, though GitHub gists are part of GitHub, they are not part of a GitHub repository.
-You can read more about gists [here](https://docs.github.com/en/github/writing-on-github/creating-gists).
+You can read more about gist [here](https://docs.github.com/en/github/writing-on-github/creating-gists).

 <figure>
   <a href="{{site.baseurl}}/assets/images/kepler_gist.png" class="image-popup">